 View Instructors, Syllabi and Other Details

-An introduction to the nature of communicative disorders, including speech, hearing and language disorders in children and adults.
+This course provides an introduction to the nature of communicative disorders, including an overview of speech, hearing, language, and swallowing disorders in children and adults.
 Methods of identification and remediation are explored.
-This course is structured to provide speech pathology majors with an overview of the profession of communicative disorders.

 View Instructors, Syllabi and Other Details

-An in depth study of speech and language acquisition and development in the normal child.
-This course covers the normal developmental stages for the acquisition of the content, form, and use of language.
+This course examines speech and language acquisition in the typically developing child, covering the typical developmental stages for the acquisition of the content, form, and use of language.

 View Instructors, Syllabi and Other Details